Chip-firing and critical groups of signed graphs: Introduction

-Using this we show that for any signed cycle $(C_{n})_\phi$, we have $\mathcal{K}((C_{n})_\phi) \cong \mathbb{Z}_{n}$, see Proposition \ref{prop:Cyclecrit}.
-We also observe a duality between the $z$-superstable and critical configurations for certain signed cycles.
-Recall that $-C_n$ denotes the \emph{negative cycle}, a signed $n$-cycle with all edges not incident to the sink assigned a negative value.
+From this we observe that for any signed cycle $(C_{n})_\phi$, and any choice of sink $q$, we have $\mathcal{K}((C_{n})_\phi) \cong \mathbb{Z}_{n}$, see Proposition~\ref{prop:Cyclecrit}.
+We also observe a duality between the $z$-superstable and critical configurations for certain signed cycles, see Theorem~\ref{thm:PetitDuality}.